amyplambeck-zz/livestock_entericfermentation/README.md

 - 2.3: Emissions from all equine animals are estimated using a similar method to the cattle, except the sums are much simpler.
 The final chunks merge these results to the main table and recode the livestock type categoreis to reflect all equine.
 - 2.4: Emissions from all livetock are estimated using the all cattle and all equine estimates plus goat, hog, and sheep inventories.
 This was also done in a similar method to the other totals.
 The final chunks merge these results to the main table and recode livestock type and commodity fields to reflect all livestock.

+# Credits
+Thanks to Mauricio Leon and Kristen Peterson of Met Council and Ryan Cowen of the USDA for their contributions.